pantheon-systems/quicksilver-examples/url_checker/README.md

-# Status Check #
+# URL Checker #

 This example demonstrates how check specific URLs after a live deployment.

-Each URL will be checked for a return status of 200.
-Failures will be emailed to the address defined in `config.json`.
+Failures are notified by email.

 Note: This example could also be used to warm up cache after a live deployment.

 ## Instructions ##

 - Copy the example `url_checker` directory to the `private/scripts` directory of your code repository.
+- Customize the config.json file as needed; specify URLs to test, and email address to send notifications to.
 - Add a Quicksilver operation to your `pantheon.yml` to fire the script after a deploy.
 Be sure to target the file for your platform.
 - Test a deploy out!